boscy/Blufpoker/README.md

 The original game consist of multiple aspects that will heavily complicate the composition of themodel and therefore the decision making process.
 This is why we will apply several simplificationsto make the game more manageable.

--•When a player is not bluffing, he will announce the exact number he reached with the dice. *In  the  original  game,  the  player  can  choose  whichever  number  he  wants  (even  ’impossible’numbers such as 500) as long as his throw is higher than this.•The ”golden triangle” is not the highest throw.In  the  original  game,  the  combination  321  yields  a  ”golden  triangle”  which  is  the  highestpossible throw, beating 666.*
+•When a player is not bluffing, he will announce the exact number he reached with the dice. *In  the  original  game,  the  player  can  choose  whichever  number  he  wants  (even  ’impossible’numbers such as 500) as long as his throw is higher than this.

+•The ”golden triangle” is not the highest throw.In  the  original  game,  the  combination  321  yields  a  ”golden  triangle”  which  is  the  highestpossible throw, beating 666.*

--•All players play to win. *In  the  original  game,  players  can  decide  to  adjust  their  announcements  in  order  complicatespecific  other  player’s  turns,  trying  to  make  them  lose.
-In  our  version  the  player  is  onlyconcerned with himself not losing.*
+•All players play to win. *In  the  original  game,  players  can  decide  to  adjust  their  announcements  in  order  complicatespecific  other  player’s  turns,  trying  to  make  them  lose.
+In  our  version  the  player  is  only concerned with himself not losing.*

--•The player will never pass the dice without throwing. *In the original game, a player has a third option besides throwing the dice or calling a bluff.Which is announcing a higher number, while not having thrown the dice, and passing them tothe next player.
+•The player will never pass the dice without throwing. *In the original game, a player has a third option besides throwing the dice or calling a bluff.Which is announcing a higher number, while not having thrown the dice, and passing them tothe next player.
 This does not add to the knowledge base of the player, which is why we willnot implement this part.*

 ## 1.3    Outline